-- 25 - 27 The groups of the data can be marked according to different plots of the age, precision and uranium content29 of the individual grains.
+The data groups can be marked according to different plots of the age, precision and uranium content of the individual grains.

 The properties of the dated grains in sedimentary rocks carry additional important information about the source of the siliciclastic material.
-Thus, the registration of the shape, morphometry (in case of euhedral zircon crystals, see Pupin, 1980; Dunkl, 1992), color, type of inclusions, zoning, overgrowth, etc. is crucial and allows
+Thus, the registration of the shape, morphometry (in case of euhedral zircon crystals, see Pupin, 1980; Dunkl, 1992), color, type of inclusions, zoning, overgrowth, etc. is crucial and allows creation of phenotypes for an independent clustering of the single-grain age data.

-- creation of phenotypes for an independent clustering of the single-grain age data. - Comparison of the age-distributions of different sedimentary samples and sedimentary versus crystalline samples from the proposed source areas of the sediments - 41 are the most obvious ways of interpreting single-grain age distributions.
-The primary measurements (namely - 43 the number of tracks) are not always suitable for the direct comparison, because of the unequal parameters of - 45 the different irradiations.
-The raw data sets require a conversion to a common base and only single-grain-age,47 age error, uranium content should be compared. - The aim of TRACKKEY is to provide a complete system for fission trackkers that processes measured data made by the external detector method using zeta - and activation calibration systems.
-It calculates the main statistical parameters and tests and presents the single- - 53 grain-data on different plots according to published algorithms.
-The most important plots are presented in - 55 one window for the better and quicker overview.
-It allows comparison of different data sets, amalgamation of data sets, and provides facilities to portion a data set57into subsets.
-Its main field of usage is the evaluation of57FT data measured in sedimentary rocks.59
+Comparison of the age-distributions of different sedimentary samples and sedimentary versus crystalline samples from the proposed source areas of the sediments are the most obvious ways of interpreting single-grain age distributions.
+The primary measurements (namely the number of tracks) are not always suitable for direct comparison, because of the unequal parameters of the different irradiations.
+The raw data sets require a conversion to a common base and only single-grainage, age error, uranium content should be compared.

+The aim of TRACKKEY is to provide a complete system for fission trackkers that processes measured data made by the external detector method using zeta and activation calibration systems.
+It calculates the main statistical parameters and tests and presents the singlegrain-data on different plots according to published algorithms.
+The most important plots are presented in one window for effective and fast overview.
+TRACK-KEY allows comparison of different data sets, amalgamation of data sets, and provides facilities to portion a data set into subsets.
+Its main field of usage is the evaluation of FT data measured in sedimentary rocks.